DigitalProducts/codeception-module-visualception/readme.md

 * **Codeception** VisualCeption is a module for [Codeception](http://codeception.com/).
 It will need a running version of this tool.
 * **Imagick** For comparing two images VisualCeption is using the imagick library for php.
 For more information visit [php.net](http://www.php.net/manual/de/book.imagick.php) or the [installation guide](http://www.php.net/manual/en/imagick.setup.php).
-* **WebDriver module** This tool does only work with the webdriver module in Codeception the moment.
+* **WebDriver module** This tool only works with the webdriver module in Codeception at the moment.

 ## Installation